grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Troubleshooting.md

 ## Instructions for specific Cluster platform providers.

 Certain Kubernetes Cluster platforms require some specific configurations for this Helm chart.
-If your cluster is running on one of these platforms, see the example for the changes required to run this Helm chart:
+If your Cluster is running on one of these platforms, see the example for the changes required to run this Helm chart:

 * [AWS EKS on Fargate](../../../examples/eks-fargate)